North Heatherton Wetland Upgrade Project

 Why is this work necessary?

-What do the works involve?
+What did the works involve?

 What to expect.